lisp-mirror/lqml/examples/clog-demo/readme-build.md

 Prepare
 -------

-First you need to patch the ASDF from ECL android.
+First you need to patch ASDF from ECL android.
 So, switch to where you have ecl-android installed, and edit file: 'contrib/asdf/asdf.lisp'.

 Find the following function, and replace it with this code: